Md. bill would restrict what foods may be labeled ‘meat’

 In Thursday’s bill hearing, chair of the Senate Finance Committee, Sen. Delores Kelley (D-Baltimore) asked Gallion what the harm is in labeling cell-grown meat as meat.

-Gallion explained that this bill acts “preemptively” to protect meat industry farmers, while a milk labeling bill passed last year acted “reactively” in response to plant-based industries piggybacking off of the dairy industry’s "Got Milk?" campaign.
+Gallion explained that this bill acts “preemptively” to protect meat industry farmers.

-“I think it’s important to have some pro-agriculture bills that come out to support these hardworking farmers who are trying to make a living like everyone else,” Gallion told the committee.
+“I think it’s important to have some pro-agriculture bills that come out to support these hardworking farmers.”

-Thirteen states, including Arkansas, have passed similar meat labeling restriction laws, according to a state legislative analysis.

-Gov. Larry Hogan (R) signed into law Gallion’s legislation on milk labeling, which prohibits plant-based products, like soy or almond beverages, from being labeled milk — but only if 11 of 14 mostly Southern states also pass similar laws.
-Those states include Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia and West Virginia.